-The Sediment Removal project areas are depicted on Figure 18.
-Fine sediment was carefully removed from within these boundaries following the protocols described in Section 3.3 of the ITP Annual Report.
-The overall project footprint was 255 m2 with complete overlap of fountain darter occupied habitat in the San Marcos River (Table 2).
+The Sediment Removal project areas are depicted on Figure 16.
+Fine sediment was carefully removed from within these boundaries following the protocols described in HCP annual work plans.
+The overall project footprint was 272 m2 of which 264 m2 overlapped with fountain darter occupied habitat in the San Marcos River (Table 2).
 Temporary disturbance from foot traffic to and from these locations and from slightly elevated turbidity during fine sediment removal did occur.
-The footprint for the Bank stabilization project (2,822 m2) is also depicted on
+The Bank stabilization projects were completed in 2014 and thus no project footprint was reported this year.